ced2anglia/ssouk_web/README.md

 Sustainable Souk Install
 ========================

-In this document is written how to set up the system in an Ubuntu and a Mac.
+In this document is written how to set up the system in an `Ubuntu Specific` and a `Mac Specific` section.
 The last part `Creating the ssouk_env environment` is the same between the two systems.